 Yes, I admit it.
 When I ride my mountain bike (MTB), I usually go alone.
 When the subject comes up in conversation, you should see the looks on peoples’ faces.
-It’s almost like, “poor Lynn, I wonder why he doesn’t have anyone to ride with?”
+It’s almost like, “poor guy, I wonder why he doesn’t have anyone to ride with?”
 In reality, nothing could be farther from the truth.
-I DO ride with others occasionally, and I have a lot of good riding buddies that are a text, call or tweet away.
+I DO ride with others occasionally, and I have a lot of good riding buddies that are a text or call away.

 - The mental purge.
 Sometimes, those negative gremlins build up in all of us.
-For me, there’s no better way to banish those thoughts than a good grind on the MTB.
+There’s no better way to banish those thoughts than a good grind on the MTB.
 Endorphins trump gremlins any day of the week.

 - Time for reflection.
 The solo ride gives me time to reflect on my personal life, professional life and family – the positive aspects, my challenges and my failings.
 I frequently get a fresh perspective on how to handle difficult situations at work and in my personal life.

 - Creative brainstorms.
 OK, let me preface this by admitting that I am a total left brain gearhead.
-That said, there’s something about getting out in the woods on the bike that gets those creative juices flowing.
+That said, there’s something about getting out in the woods on the bike that jump starts the right side of my brain.
 I get some of my best ideas out on the trail.
-Some people get their brainstorms in the shower; for me, it’s on the singletrack.
+Some people get their brainstorms in the shower.
+For me, it’s on the singletrack.

 I understand that time alone might not be for everyone.
 A lot of people just aren’t happy unless they’re in a crowd.